 The most ancient monuments of Labapuri were not dated beyond the Khmer era.
 At the mean time, we found at the same city (at Vat Mahadhat) or around the area (Vat Khoy), standing images of Buddha that had no characteristic of Khmer statues, and appeared to be of an anterior art.
 One of them has an inscription Sanskrit in character analogue to the more ancient Cambodian character (Inscr.
 No. XVIII).
 It is surely Mon, and of Mon archaic, that was engraved on a pillar octagonal of cubic top decorated from Labapuri (No XVIII).
 (IDCL: The Kingdom of Dvaravati)

-The findings contradict head-on with the early claim of Mon' s ethnic origin at the Menam Valley prior to the arrival of the Khmers from India.
-It proved instead that the people of the Menam Valleys were in fact the same Kamara (Kun-lun) people who were residents of Sri Dharmaraja since at least the fall of the Hiong-wang kingdom.
-The misconception was due in part to the finding of many small inscriptions around Lavo, in a language that scholars mis-identified as Mon (Notes: Mon vs the Kun-lun Language).
-As a result, other legacies of Sri Dharmaraja including the Theravada Buddhism, were also though as of Mon origin.
-Despite the fact that Mon tradition located the origin of their identity at Tathon and not at the Menam Valley, scholars located Dvaravati as the Mon birth place.
+The findings contradict head-on with the early claim of Mon's ethnic origin at the Menam Valley prior to the arrival of the Khmers from India.
+It proved instead that the people of the Menam Valleys were in fact the same Kamara (Kun-Lun) people who were residents of Sri Dharmaraja since at least the fall of the Hiong-Wang kingdom.
+The misconception was due in part to the finding of many small inscriptions around Lavo, in a language that scholars mis-identified as Mon (Notes: Mon vs the Kun-Lun Language).
+As a result, other legacies of Sri Dharmaraja including the Theravada Buddhism were also though as of Mon origin.
+Despite the fact that Mon tradition located the origin of their identity at Tathon and not at the Menam Valley, scholars still located Dvaravati as the Mon birthplace.

 Another event that had a strong historical impact on the formation of the Khmer Empire was the drying of the mainland Indochina following the marriage of Prah Thong and the Nagi princess.
-Among the causes that migh be counted as the manifestation of the Naga King, the Krakatoa' s eruption was on top of the list.
+Among the causes that might be counted as the manifestation of the Naga King, the Krakatoa's eruption was on top of the list.
 It is well known that Krakatoa was the site of strong volcanic activities very much active since the antiquity of time.

 Due to its strong impact on humanity, Krakatoa induced many scholars to spend time studying both its eruption and its environmental effect on a global scale of catastrophic phenomenon (Cata: The Big Bang).
 The first account about the eruption could be found in the Indonesian book of kings.
 According to the record, the eruption occurred in the early part of the fifth century and created great disasters as well as completely changed the landscape of the region.